-You will be cared for by a skilled team of doctors, nurses and other healthcare workers who are involved in this type of procedure regularly.
+You will be cared for by a skilled team of doctors, nurses and other healthcare workers who are involved in this type of procedure every day.
 If problems arise, we will be able to assess them and deal with them appropriately.
 As with all invasive procedures, there is a very small risk that you may die from complications of the procedure.

-Please let the Imaging Department know if you have;
+Please let the Imaging Department know before attending for your procedure if you have;

 - had a heart valve replacement;

-- suffered from endocarditis; or
+- suffered from endocarditis;

-- had a pulmonary shunt inserted.
+- had a pulmonary shunt inserted;

-- Are taking any of the drugs mentioned below
+- are taking any of the drugs mentioned below; or

-- Any allergies
+- any allergies.